savannahjune/gather/README.md

 ###### Walk Through:

 <p>When a user first visits gathermap.com, they must first specify the two locations they and their friend are coming from.
-This input uses typeahead.js and google Places API to predict what the user's address.<p>
+This input uses typeahead.js and Google Maps Autocomplete API to predict the user's address as they type.
+Then users specify which type of transportation they'll be using and their friend will be using to meet up.
+Users can choose to drive, use public transit, walk, or bike.
+Finally, they click to choose which type of location they'd like to meet at: bar, restaurant, café, park, or library.
+Then they click "Gather!" and the app begins choosing a location for their meeting based on their inputs.<p>

 <img src="static/assets/addressinput.gif" alt="Address Input">